tiramiseb/quickonf/docs/_modules/web.md

 - `store`: key name in the store for the string matching the regexp (if not provided, the string is not stored)

 You may use named capturing groups in the regexp.
 In that case, you simply have th add a parameter with the group name prefixed with `store-`.
-See the [virtualbox]({% link _recipes_/virtualbox.md %}) recipe for an example.
+See the [teamviewer]({% link _recipes_/teamviewer.md %}) recipe for an example.